Tai-Min/Animal-on-Road-Monitor-and-Warning-System/animal_classifier/mcu/README.md

+# Introduction
+This is the firmware for trail cameras that act as a first stage of animal detection.

 # Building
+* Firstly follow instructions inside ../model_1st_stage/ to generate model (or skip it and use provided animal-binary-classifier.zip in lib/ folder)
+* If you generated your model then replace animal-binary-classifier.zip with your own

 Before building you must edit 3rd party lib to accept bigger MQTT payloads:
 * Find in PubsubClient.cpp / PubSubClient.h method:
 ```